survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ...
 ```

-If you build the project now (`npm run build`), you should notice that CSS has become smaller as it is missing comments:
+If you build the project now (`npm run build`), you should notice that CSS has become smaller as it's missing comments:

 ```bash
 Hash: 12aec469d54202150429